Using the App

 - "Preferences" opens the settings window which allows you to set up

 and modify various parameters.
-On the Mac this is not on the main menu, but on the
+On the Mac this is not only on the main menu, but on the

 - "Chat" button allows you to open the chat window and converse with